KZwick/MHA/README.md

-# MHA
-Mental Health Assistant
+# MHA, Mental Health Assistant

-Comp 2160 Project for Mobile app with Aras
+Comp 2160 Project for Mobile App I, with Aras Balali Moghaddam.

 Documenations and Information is in repository: https://github.com/KZwick/MHA